MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

         "fuelType": "Petrol"
     }
     ```

-And navigational property also allows us to do a deep insert, deep insert is the creation of an entity instance and related entity instances, in a single POST request.
-So you can combine car brand and car model creation in a single request as below:
+And the navigational property also allows us to do a deep insert; deep insert is the creation of an entity instance and related entity instances, in a single `POST` request.
+So you can combine car brand and car model creation in a single request as illustrated below:

 3. ```
     POST https://api.businesscentral.dynamics.com/v1.0/<user domain name>/api/bctech/demo/v1.0/companies(<company id>))//carBrands